 The “Documents” section of South Africa’s official government web site includes the 1996 Constitution, Acts 1991 onwards, Bills 1996 onwards, White Papers 1994 onwards and Green Papers 1995 onwards.
 Other content of legal interest includes information on South Africa’s courts and justice system, within the section “About Government”.

 The South African Institute of Intellectual Property Law (SAIIPL) represents more than 160 patent attorneys, patent agents and trade mark practitioners.
-Its web site provides a brief outline of the main aspects of South African intellectual property law, a directory of members and firms, and the SAIIPL Code of Ethics.
+Its web site provides a brief outline of the main aspects of South African intellectual property law, a directory of members and firms, the SAIIPL Code of Ethics, and the Institute’s newsletter, IP Briefs, 2014 onwards.

 Formerly called the South African Law Commission, this body exists to make recommendations for the development, improvement, modernisation or reform of South African law.
 It publishes annual reports, bulletins, media releases, issue papers, reports and research papers.
 Publications from 1996 onwards are available on the web site.